Cart

 Vintage boutiques and curated circular stores:

-The number of small, highly curated stores offering selected vintage used clothing, often from the 70s, 80s, and 90s, is growing.
+The number of small, highly curated stores offering selected vintage used clothing, often from the 70s, 80s, and 90s, is increasing.
 These are places for connoisseurs and seekers of unique gems.
 Prices are higher (average transaction: 250-400 PLN), but quality and uniqueness attract wealthier customers.

-Premium consignment stores:
+Premium consignment shops:

 Hybrid stores: